mrinalcs/mrinalcs/README.md

 # Hi there!
 I'm Mrinal 👋

-Welcome to my GitHub profile!
-I'm a Statistics student passionate about exploring patterns in data, applying statistical methods, and gaining meaningful insights.
-I have experience working with R, Python, and C for data analysis.
-I'm also proficient in writing LaTeX and Markdown.
-Besides my studies, I'm currently learning web development using PHP and Jekyll.
+Statistics student adapt in R, Python, and C for data analysis.
+Skilled in LaTeX, Markdown, and currently learning PHP for web development.

 ## 📚 Education
 - Currently studying Statistics